Julia747k/CTF-WriteUps/Login-CTF-11-feb-2026.md

 The challenge title (“base4?”) and the fact that the weird message only contained four distinct letters — s, e, a, l — immediately suggested some kind of base-4 encoding.
 Since there are exactly four unique characters, I mapped them to base-4 digits.
 The order “seal” which is a strong hint for the digit ordering.
-So I assigned s = 0 e = 1 a = 2 l = 3
+So I assigned ´´´ s = 0 e = 1 a = 2 l = 3
+´´´

-Next, because base-4 digits can represent binary data I grouped the encoded string into chunks of 4 characters.
+Next because base-4 digits can represent binary data I grouped the encoded string into chunks of 4 characters.
 Four base-4 digits represent values from 0–255 (since 4⁴ = 256), which matches the range of one ASCII byte.
 For each 4-character block: